Two simple models derived from a quantum-mechanical particle on an elliptical path: Abstract

 \section{Abstract}

 We analyze two simple models derived from a quantum-mechanical particle on an elliptical path.
-The first Hamiltonian operator is non-Hermitian but isomorphic to an Hermitian operator.
+The first Hamiltonian operator is non-Hermitian but equivalent to an Hermitian operator.
 It appears to exhibit the same two-fold degeneracy as the particle on a circular path.
-More precisely, $E_n=n^2E_1,\ n=1,2,\ldots$ (in addition to an exact eigenvalue $E_0=0$).
+More precisely, the spectrum is $ E_{n}=n^{2}E_{1},\ n=0,\pm 1,\pm 2,\ldots $, $E_{1}>0$.
 The second Hamiltonian operator is Hermitian and does not exhibit such degeneracy.
 In this case the nth excited energy level splits at the nth order of perturbation theory.
-Both models can be described in terms of the same point-group symmetry.
+Both models can be described in terms of symmetry point groups with one-dimensional irreducible representations.